Dual loyalty: Catholics

 Roman Catholics are subject to the Pope on religious matters.
 This has often perceived as dual loyalty by powers opposed to the Holy See.

 During the English Reformation, many important English and Scottish Catholics, such as Thomas More, Mary, Queen of Scots and Edmund Campion, were tried and executed for their alleged double loyalty to the Papacy and infidelity to the Crown.

 During John F. Kennedy's campaign for and tenure as U.S. President, some opponents questioned whether a Roman Catholic President of the United States had a divided loyalty with respect to the Papacy and Vatican City.

 Chinese Catholics have been forced by the government of the People's Republic of China of substituting the Roman Catholic Church in China by the Chinese Patriotic Catholic Association.

 Jews

 Jews who were part of the Jewish diaspora have been accused of dual loyalty by the Romans in the 1st century, by the French in the Dreyfus Affair in the late 19th century, and in Stalin-era Soviet Union in the 20th century.
-Before the creation of Israel, British anti-zionist Jews used the accusation against other Jews.
+Supreme Court Justice Louis Brandeis argued that American Jews could be fully loyal to both the United States and Zionism, contending that Jewish values were fundamentally compatible with American democratic ideals.
+Before the creation of Israel, anti-Zionist British Jews used the accusation against Zionist Jews in the UK.
 While today some use the phrase in a "neutral and non-pejorative fashion," John J. Mearsheimer and Stephen M. Walt say this use can obscure the fact that home nations and Israel may have sharp political differences.

 The 1991 Gulf War and the 2003 U.S. invasion of Iraq lead to such accusations against Jewish neoconservatives, vocal proponents of war against Iraq who were alleged by some critics of the Iraq War to have sought to undermine Arab nations hostile to Israel (e.g., by the term "Israel-firster").